 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

 Studying for a Geography degree at Queen’s develops core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.

-We regularly consult and develop links with a large number of employers including, for example, the Northern Ireland Environment Agency, National Trust, Geological Survey of N.Ireland, who provide both snapshot advice on their work, as well as run more in-depth advice sessions, the latter often at taught Masters level.
+We regularly consult and develop links with a large number of employers including, for example, the Northern Ireland Environment Agency, National Trust, Geological Survey of N.Ireland, who provide both snapshot advice on their work, as well as run more in-depth advice sessions.
 We also run a careers seminar programme with guest speaker employers and further study coordinators (teacher training, Masters and PhD degrees).

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)